Pre-Designed and Custom Engineered Metal Buildings

 Sierra Style Building

 Perhaps the most popular of our metal building kits, the Sierra represents the style you see most often, and boasts our stand alone frame system.
-The stand alone system easily allows you to clad or cover the outside of your building with most any type of exterior material such as steel or vinyl lap siding, stucco, masonry, fiber board, etc, without modifying the frame system or having to add steel components in order to attach your chosen exterior materials.
+The stand alone system easily allows you to clad or cover the outside of your metal building with most any type of exterior material such as steel or vinyl lap siding, stucco, masonry, fiber board, etc, without modifying the frame system or having to add steel components in order to attach your chosen exterior materials.
 The choice is yours.

 Mohave Style Building